Small Businesses Continue to Be Big Targets for Cyberattacks

 Cloud service threats will grow.
 As more SMBs utilize the cloud, it will be increasingly vital for them to establish secure encryption and authentication security measures, along with proper configuration and audit logging when using cloud services.

 Multifactor authentication will be a must.
 Multiple layers of security on all systems and devices will increase, helping prove the user’s identity and deter hackers.

 Data privacy will become a discipline.
 Data privacy discipline will no longer assume a passive role, with more SMBs creating a data privacy management system that includes the use of security tools to prevent data loss and repel cyber breaches.

 Artificial intelligence will aid in cybersecurity efforts.
 AI is being widely used to help SMBs better track and establish threat patterns and malicious cyber behavior.

 Technology has opened up incredible opportunities for your small business clients to streamline services that better serve their customers.
 However, technology has also created liabilities that businesses may never have thought possible.
 Today, it is critical for small businesses to establish a defense plan for mitigating potential liability costs and other expenses associated with a cyberattack.
 The best place to start is with a comprehensive cyber insurance policy.

-Paul Holbein is Co-President of Builders & Tradesmen's Insurance Services, Inc., an Amynta Group Company.
+Sara Bankert is Director of Small Business/BOP of Builders & Tradesmen's Insurance Services, Inc., an Amynta Group Company.